Terminator 2: Judgment Day (arcade game): Gameplay

 If John is killed in the third, sixth, or seventh stages, the player incurs a large health penalty and must replay that stage from the beginning.

-The player's primary weapon is a machine gun, which fires in automatic mode as long as the trigger is pulled.
+The player's primary weapon is a machine gun that fires automatically as long as the trigger is pulled.
 Pressing a button on the side fires a secondary weapon (missiles in 2029, shotgun shells in the 1990s).
-Gun ammunition is unlimited; however, an on-screen power gauge slowly decreases with extended firing, causing the rate of fire to slow down.
+Gun ammunition is unlimited; however, an on-screen power gauge gradually decreases with extended shooting, causing the rate of fire to slow down.
 The gauge slowly refills when the gun trigger is released.
 Health/weapon power-ups and ammunition supplies for the secondary weapon are available throughout the game.

-At the end of each stage except the sixth, the player scores bonus points for the number and type of destroyed enemies and the amount of damage done, but loses points for every human casualty (first and second stages only).
+At the end of each stage except the sixth, the player scores bonus points for the number and type of destroyed enemies and the amount of damage inflicted, but loses points for every human casualty (first and second stages only).